rocky/python-uncompyle6/README.rst

 compatible with the original intention is yet a little bit different.
 See this_ for more information.

-The idea of Python fragment deparing given an instruction offset can be used in showing stack traces or any program that wants to show a location in more detail than just a line number.
+The idea of Python fragment deparsing given an instruction offset can be used in showing stack traces or any program that wants to show a location in more detail than just a line number.
 It can be also used when source-code information does not exist and there is just bytecode